Neural-network solutions to stochastic reaction networks: Methods

-To efficiently represent the count space by the least possible variables in the VAN, we have used the count of each species in the range of $[0,N]$ as the input of the VAN.
-Alternatively, one may also use the one-hot representation or binary representation for encoding the count of chemical species.
+The details of implementing the VAN are as follows.
+For encoding the count of species, one may use the one-hot representation or binary representation.
 For the binary representation, each count of a species is encoded as the binary-digit representation.
-When using the VAN to sample configurations, the VAN maps binary digits back to a $N$-output probabilities for each species.
-The required number of the input variable for the binary encoding increases logarithmically with the maximum count of species.

-We next present two architectures to represent the probability Eq.~\eqref{VAN} in the VAN, the recurrent neural network and the transformer.
+When using the VAN to sample configurations, the VAN maps binary digits back to $N$-output probabilities for each species.
+The required number of input variables for binary encoding increases logarithmically with the maximum count of species.
+Alternatively, to efficiently represent the count space by the least possible variables in the VAN, we directly used the count of each species in the range of $[0,N]$ as the input of the VAN.
+We next present two architectures to represent the probability in Eq.~\eqref{VAN}, the RNN and the transformer.